reversesigh/cosmos_node-initial_setup/03_create_service_file.md

 # There are two ways I find easiest to create service files.

 ## Method One
-Whenever you see `gaia` used make sure to replace with whatever node you are installing.
+Whenever you see `gaia` or `gaiad` used make sure to replace with whatever node you are installing.

 `sudo touch /etc/systemd/system/gaiad.service`
 `sudo nano /etc/systemd/system/gaiad.service`